A convenient characterisation of convergent upper transition operators: Characterising ergodicity

 An upper transition operator~\(\utranop\) gives rise to a corresponding \emph{upper accessibility graph}~\(\uagraph\), with \(\stsp\) as nodes and a directed edge between states~\(x,y\in\stsp\) if and only if \(\utranop\indica{y}\gr{x}>0\) \citep[Definition~5]{2012Hermans}.
 A state~\(y\in\stsp\) is now said to be \emph{accessible} from a state~\(x\in\stsp\) if either \(y=x\) or there is a directed path from \(x\) to~\(y\) in~\(\uagraph\), or equivalently, if \(\utranop^n\indica{y}\gr{x}>0\) for some \(n\in\nnegints\) \citep[Definition~4 and Proposition~4]{2012Hermans}. \begin{runex} The reader will have no difficulty in verifying that \cref{fig:uagraph} depicts the upper accessibility graph~\(\uagraph\).

 \end{runex}

 Two states~\(x,y\in\stsp\) \emph{communicate} if \(y\) is accessible from~\(x\) (in~\(\uagraph\)) and vice versa; this equivalence relation partitions the state space~\(\stsp\) into equivalence classes \(\class_1\), \dots, \(\class_n\), aptly called \emph{communication classes}---or strongly connected components in the theory of directed graphs.
-The accessibility relation induces a partial order on the communication classes, and a communication class~\(\class\) is called \emph{maximal} (or final) if it's undominated with respect to this partial order; a state is called \emph{maximal} if it belongs to a maximal communication class and \emph{non-maximal} or \emph{transient} otherwise.
+For two communication classes $C_k$ and $C_\ell$, $y\in C_\ell$ is accessible from $x\in C_k$ if and only if the same is true for any $y'\in C_\ell$ and $x'\in C_k$; whenever this is the case, we therefore simply say that $C_\ell$ is accessible from~$C_k$.
+This accessibility relation induces a partial order on the communication classes: we say that $C_\ell$ dominates $C_k$ if $C_\ell\neq C_k$ and $C_\ell$ is accessible from $C_k$.
+A communication class~\(\class\) is called \emph{maximal} (or final) if it's undominated with respect to this partial order.
+Since there are only finitely many communication classes, every non-maximal communication class is dominated by at least one maximal communication class.
+A state is called \emph{maximal} if it belongs to a maximal communication class and \emph{non-maximal} or \emph{transient} otherwise.
 We enumerate the maximal communication classes by \(\classmaxk{1}\), \dots, \(\classmaxk{M}\), and we collect their union in~\(\classesmax\coloneq\classmaxk{1}\cup\cdots\cup\classmaxk{M}\).

-The \emph{cyclicity} or \emph{period} of a maximal communication class~\(\classmaxk{k}\) is the greatest common divisor of the lengths of the closed directed paths that remain in this class, and the class~\(\classmaxk{k}\) is said to be \emph{regular} if it has cyclicity~\(1\), or equivalently, if there is some \(n\in\nats\) such that for all~\(k\geq n\) and \(x,y\in\classmaxk{k}\), \(\utranop^k\indica{y}\gr{x}>0\) \citep[Proposition~4.2]{2009deCooman}.
+The \emph{cyclicity} or \emph{period} of a maximal communication class~\(\classmaxk{k}\) is the greatest common divisor of the lengths of the closed directed paths that remain in this class, and the class~\(\classmaxk{k}\) is said to be \emph{regular} if it has cyclicity~\(1\), or equivalently, if there is some \(N\in\nats\) such that for all~\(n\geq N\) and \(x,y\in\classmaxk{k}\), \(\utranop^n\indica{y}\gr{x}>0\) \citep[Proposition~4.2]{2009deCooman}.

 \begin{runex} The graph~\(\smash{\uagraph}\) has three communication classes: \(\set*{\sta}\), \(\set*{\stb}\) and \(\set*{\stc,\std,\ste}\).
 The first two are the maximal ones, and these are regular because they obviously have cyclicity~\(1\). \end{runex}